perfectra1n/claude-code-sync/CONTRIBUTING.md

-# Contributing to claude-sync
+# Contributing to claude-code-sync

-Thank you for your interest in contributing to claude-sync!
+Thank you for your interest in contributing to claude-code-sync!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct